ywamconverge/ywamconverge.github.io/README.md

    * Utility Git (needed by Capistrano)
    * PostgreSQL database
    * Ruby (programming language interpreter)
-   * Rails engine <a target="_blank" href="https://www.refinerycms.com/">Refinery CMS</a> which support for Amazon S3 cloud storage and makes use of
+   * Rails engine <a target="_blank" href="https://www.refinerycms.com/">Refinery CMS</a> (4.0.3 from the Gemfile).
+It supports Amazon S3 cloud storage and makes use of ...
    * ElasticSearch to do indexing and
    * Dragonfly for image editing